-1 (2) (3) (4) (5) (6) (7) (8) Sr. No. Name of the Project the list of area Local area (Yes/ No) Location of the project the project the project area the project (Yes/ Amount spent for the project Mode of Implemen- tation - Direct Through I plementation- mplementing gency State State District (Yes/No) Name CSR Registration No. 1.
-Education Initiatives: Promoting education by imparting quality education which enables students to achieve their optimum potential Promotion of education activities No Bengal, Ikata 16.20 No Nopany Foundation CSR00047189
+1 (2) (3) (4) (5) (6) (7) (8) Sr. No. Name of the Project Item from the list of activities in schedule Local area (Yes/ No) Location of the project the project Amount spent for the project Mode of Implemen- tation - Direct (Yes/ - Through nplementation Implementing gency VII to the Act State District No) Name CSR Registration No. Education Initiatives: Promoting education by imparting quality education which enables students to achieve their optimum potential Promotion of education activities No Bengal, Ikata 10.00 No Nopany Education Trust CSR00019941

 - (d) Amount spent in Administrative Overheads: Nil - (e) Amount spent on Impact Assessment, if applicable: Not Applicable - (f) Total amount spent for the Financial Year (8b + 8c + 8d + 8e): Rs.
-16.20 lakhs
+10.00 lakhs

-(g) Excess amount for set off, if any:
+(g) Excess amount for set off, if any: Rs.
+0.11 lakhs

-Sr. No. Particular Amount (i) Two percent of average net profit of the Company as per Section 135(5) 16.06 (ii) Total amount spent for the financial year 16.20 (iii) Excess amount for the financial year [(ii)-(i)] 0.14 (iv) Surplus arising out of the CSR projects or programmes or activities of the - previous financial years, if any (v) Amount available for set off in succeeding financial years [(iii)-(iv)] 0.14
+Sr. No. Particular Amount (i) Two percent of average net profit of the Company as per Section 135(5) 9.89 (ii) Total amount spent for the financial year 10.00 (iii) Excess amount for the financial year [(ii)-(i)] 0.11 (iv) Surplus arising out of the CSR projects or programmes or activities of the - previous financial years, if any (v) Amount available for set off in succeeding financial years [(iii)-(iv)] 0.11

-9. (a) Details of Unspent CSR amount for the preceding three financial years:
+(a) Details of Unspent CSR amount for the preceding three financial years:

-Sr. No. Preceding Financial Year Amount transferred to Unspent CSR Account under Amount spent in the reporting Financial spent in the reporting Financial Year any fund specified un Schedule VII as per Se 135(6), if any Name of Amount De l under Section Amount remaining to be spent in succeeding Section 135(6) Year Date of transfer financial years - N.A. - - - - - - Total - - - - - -
+Sr. No. Preceding financial year Amount transferred to Unspent CSR Account under Amount spent in the reporting financial Amount transferred to any fund specified under schedule VII as per section 135(6), if any Amount remaining to be spent in succeeding section 135(6) year Name of the fund Amount Date of transfer financial years - N.A. - - - Total - - - - - -